 Incoming water (Mains/ Borehole) | Dechlorination | RO membrane Protection | Storage Tanks | Product Water | Liquid Sugar | CIP Washing | Wastewater & Water re-useView Gallery

-As an alternative to chemical disinfection, UV treatment eliminates all types of water-borne micro-organisms, including bacteria, moulds, yeasts, spores & viruses and is now a widely established method for drinking water disinfection worldwide.
+As an alternative to chemical disinfection, Ultraviolet water treatment eliminates all types of water-borne micro-organisms, including bacteria, moulds, yeasts, spores & viruses and is now a widely established method for drinking water disinfection worldwide.

 As a chemical-free and low maintenance technology, UV disinfection is a proven solution for a range of process applications, from CIP rinsing to liquid sugar, and is of great importance where chemicals cannot be used in the process due to the need to avoid changes in the organoleptic properties of end products.